 Empress by Boon Economic Boost To Chinatown

 In like manner was the re-opening of a popular spot that was known for hosting banquets and special events for nearly 50 years.
 Indeed, the opening of Empress by Boon also represented the economic reemergence of a historic San Francisco neighborhood.
-Equally important is that Chef Boon’s restaurant also holds a banquet area that harkens back memories of a time when banquet halls were thriving in America’s oldest Chinatown.
-Lastly, the broader appeal of this restaurant are of course, the chef and his cuisine.
+Equally important is that Chef Boon’s restaurant also has a banquet area that harkens back to memories of a time when banquet halls thrived in America’s oldest Chinatown.
+Lastly, the broader appeal of this restaurant is, of course, the chef and his cuisine.
 In fact, Chef Ho Chee Boon is incredibly modest and gracious, despite having a Michelin award-winning background.
 Equally impressive is how the friendly, Malaysian-born chef engages with many of his guests.

 Chinatown Location and View